kstenerud/dogma/dogma_v1.md

 No specification is perfect, nor can it stand the test of time.
 Eventually an incompatible change will become necessary in order to stay relevant.

-KBNF documents are versioned to a particular KBNF specification so that changes can be made to the specification without breaking existing tooling.
+Dogma documents are versioned to a particular Dogma specification so that changes can be made to the specification without breaking existing tooling.

 Forward Notes
 -------------

+### Versioning

+Versioning is done in the form of `major`.`minor`:

+* Incrementing the major version signals a change in functionality (adding, removing, changing behavior).
+* Incrementing the minor version signals non-functional changes like clarifications or rewording or bug fixes.

+**Example**:

+* Version 1.0: First public release
+* Version 1.1: Clarification: z-ray is just as good as x-ray.
+In fact it's better; it's two more than x!
+* Version 1.2: Changed the wording of section 2.2 to make its intended use and limitations more clear.
+* Version 2.0: Added new type "y-ray" for the undecided.

+**In this repository**:

+* Each `dogma_vX.md` file is the evolving document for this major release, with any unreleased changes.
+* Each `dogma_vX.Y.md` file is the immutable document for this particular major.minor release.

 ### About the Descriptions and Examples

-Descriptions and examples will usually include some KBNF notation.
-When in doubt, please refer to the [full KBNF grammar at the end of this document](#the-kbnf-grammar-in-kbnf).
+Descriptions and examples will usually include some Dogma notation.
+When in doubt, please refer to the [full Dogma grammar at the end of this document](#dogma-described-as-dogma).

 ### Bit Ordering